All Episodes

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-So Delaware, verdict with Ted Cruz now, wherever you get your podcasts.
+So down with Verdict with Ted Cruz now, wherever you get your podcasts.

 Oh, you know, Linda's pastor, she joined this new church.

-And apparently now he listens to the program and knows that Linda curses a lot because I I out her on the cursing all the time.
+And apparently now he listens to the program and knows that Linda curses a lot because I out her on the cursing all the time.

-Well, this segment has taken a very odd turn.
+Wow, this segment has taken a very odd turn.

-You're gonna love this part too.
+You're going to love this part too.

 Now, what the pastor doesn't quite know yet is that Linda has to start singing in the church.

-They do contemporary Christian music, Waymaker and Reckless Love of God and some great Christian anthem songs.
+Waymaker and reckless love of God and some great anthem, Christian anthem songs.

-You're going to be very good at that, Pastor.
+Be very good at that, Pastor.

 And if you'd like to contact me, Linda's free to give you my phone number.